vibrantachintya/netflix-clone/README.md

 # Features

-1. Checkour Landing page of Netflix.
+1. Checkout Landing page of Netflix.
 2. Check featured & top recommended content to watch (static).
 3. Search movies by name which are loaded dynamically.
 4. Browse Top 10 movies of all time.